Here's the trick: I get to choose which podcasts. Some are long, some are short, some are light, some are heavy.

 New to Podcasts?
 Here are some frequently asked questions:

 How do I listen to a podcast?

 There's an app for that!

-The easiest way to download a podcast is from your mobile device or smart phone.
+The easiest way to download a podcast is from your mobile device or smartphone.

 Apple: If you are on an iPhone or Apple product their podcast app comes pre-installed on your device.
-You can search "podcasts" or find the purple icon in your menu.
+You can search "podcasts" or find the purple icon on your menu.
 You can also download a number of other podcast apps to your phone depending on your preference.

 Do podcasts cost money?

 Nope!
-The app you use may cost you a few bucks, but generally podcasts are free to download.
+The app you use may cost you a few bucks, but generally, podcasts are free to download.